Every organization has tumbled around the question, what does the best onboarding experience for employees actually comprises of?

 The 30-60-90 observation relies on the quality of feedback provided by the team that helps onboard the new employee.
 On completion of the initial steps, the observation period starts.
 The method depends on hands-on learning as well.
 On the 30th, 60th, and 90th day of work, the new employee will have the opportunity to give and receive feedback from and to the supervisor.
 This allows for the employee to grow in a learning environment with the help of the supervisor.

-Now, to answer what the best onboarding process looks like, I have created the 8-step Onboarding Plan that covers all C’s and brings advantages from all the onboarding methods.
+Now, to answer what the best employee onboarding experience looks like, I have created the 8-step employee onboarding process that covers all C’s and brings advantages from all the onboarding methods.

 Each new employee is assigned assets like laptops and stationery.
 Making an inventory of all these assets before assigning them to the employee can be very beneficial to the company.